ReeceAlbert/Reece_Portfolio.Python/README.md

 * Which gender gives the most tips?
 * Are more smokers geared towrds more tips, on what day?

-The data analysis for this project[Tips Analysis](https://github.com/ReeceAlbert/Reece_portfolio/blob/main/tips%20analysis.ipynb)
+The data analysis for this project [Tips Analysis](https://github.com/ReeceAlbert/Reece_portfolio/blob/main/tips%20analysis.ipynb)